anyabearr/spoty-records/README.md

+Updated to create a CSV output that can directly be fed into Quaeris.ai

 Extract your Spotify streaming history, connect to the Spotify API to acquire the songs' features, and organize everything into a handy .csv file.

 Medium article: https://towardsdatascience.com/get-your-spotify-streaming-history-with-python-d5a208bbcbd3